rhyusarmiento/GE_Foraging/Readme.md

 ## Agent

 Each agent is composed of a finite state machine (FSM), where each state represents either an explicitly defined action or a behavior determined by a behavior tree.
 The behavior tree itself is generated through grammatical evolution.

+Note: Each agent stores two FSM and Behavior trees.
+One is the tested FSM and Tree.
+The other is the testing FSM and Behavior Tree.

 ### FSM